Ladies and gentlemen, I may need to acknowledge something and slightly, in a very small way, apologize.

 Michelle Obama says, yeah, well, that's something we have to work on.

-The girl says, Well, my mom doesn't have papers.
+The girl says, well, my mom doesn't have papers.

-Now that's in there, but I didn't hear it.
+Now, that's in there, but I didn't hear it.

 So effectively, this girl outed her mother as an illegal.

-Immigration officials will not swoop in to deport a woman whose daughter asked First Lady Michelle Obama about taking people away if they don't have proper paperwork.
+Now, I don't know that that was a setup, but anyway, immigration officials, this is from the brave carriers of the flame at CNN, immigration officials will not swoop in to deport a woman whose daughter asked First Lady Michelle Obama about taking people away if they don't have proper paperwork.

-This from the Department of Homeland Security.
+This is from the Department of Homeland Security.

 Immigration and customs enforcement investigations are based on solid law enforcement work and not classroom QA.

-This from DHS spokesman Matt Chandler.
+This from DHS spokesman Matt Chandler, Immigration and Customs ICE is part of DHS.

-Uh he said that there was a Supreme Court decision, makes it clear if there's proof of residency in the county, then we can educate the child.
+Makes it clear if there's proof of residency in the county, then we can educate the child.

-And we're not we're not going to identify the student or her parents.
+We're not going to identify the student or her parents.

 We protect the identity of our students.